lampjunkie/php-datatables/README.md

 Currently, php-datatables implements a majority of the features and options within DataTables.
 The remaining ones will be added over time.

-php-datatables is released with dual licensing, using the GPL v2 (license-gpl2.txt) and an BSD style license (license-bsd.txt).
-Please see the corresponding license file for details of these licenses.
-You are free to use, modify and distribute this software, but all copyright information must remain.

 ## Overview

 The basic steps to using php-datatables are: